-The main illumination scheme for the house interior is designed around track lights, which provide maximum flexibility for different uses of space and furniture arrangement.
+The main illumination scheme for the house interior is designed using flexible track lights, which provide maximum variability for different uses of space and furniture arrangements.
 These lights are operated by the SmartHouse controller, facilitating balanced daylighting, and energy conservation based on activity levels at various times of the day, and appropriate lighting levels for different functions.
 The home lighting automation system also allows residents to control lighting using their laptop computers or smart phones when away from the house.
 The house wakes up with them in the morning and lights up to welcome them home in the evenings.
 Task lighting throughout the home provides additional illumination for critical tasks; undercabinet lighting in the kitchen, reading sconces in the bedrooms and closet lighting are a few examples of task lighting used in reACT.
-Wall and floor outlets are located within the house to facilitate the use of table and floor lamps as needed.
+Wall and floor outlets are located within the house to facilitate the use of table and floor lamps as needed or preferred.

 reACT s infrastructure is also reconfigurable to facilitate evolution over time.
 Removable wall panels on the face of the spine permits access to the mechanical, electrical and plumbing systems that run through it, disentangling the systems from the structure of the house.
 Wall panels throughout the home’s interior use concealed fasteners to maintain a simple, clean appearance, but can be easily removed with standard vacuum holders allowing wiring to be easily modified, moved and upgraded as the needs of the resident’s change.
+This has the benefits residents by minimizing the home’s footprint efficiently in balance to their needs.

 Construction

 reACT also intends to prototype new construction and transportation paradigms.
-The modular components of reACT - Bath, Kitchen & Mechanical Room, Solar Attic, Bedroom Wing, Living / Dining Wing, and Courtyard – comprise a kit of parts from which many different designs may be developed.
+The modular components of reACT - Bath, Kitchen & Mechanical Room, Solar Attic, Bedroom Wing, Living / Dining Wing, and Greencourt – comprise a kit of parts from which many different designs may be developed.
 We have developed three basic alternatives from which dozens of variations are possible, based on site, climate, budget, family make-up and levels of commitment to regeneration and sustainability.
 Additional components based on the same principles of sustainability will be developed over time.